Civicorps is proud to have staff who are dedicated to providing the highest quality education and job training for our youth.

 "Since I've been at Civicorps, I've learned about computer programs, computer architecture, and appreciation for youth development and cultural differences."

 Human Resources & People Manager

 Erica has served Civicorps as Human Resources & People Manager since June of 2016.
-Prior to Civicorps, she HR-related jobs for private business sectors, as well as worked in education.
-Erica graduated from City University of Seattle, but also attended the Universities of Guadalajara, Portland, Los Angeles and Hawaii.
+Prior to Civicorps, she held HR-related jobs for private business sectors, as well as worked in education.
+Erica graduated from City University of Seattle, but also attended the University of Guadalajara, Portland, Los Angeles and Hawaii.
 She is currently enrolled in a Master's program.
 In her spare time she enjoys traveling, listening to music, and taking in the visual arts.

 "Something that I learned at Civicorps is just how wonderful it is to Live, Work and Play in Oakland."